Yahweasel/libav.js/docs/IO.md

 libav.mkstreamwriterdev(<name>)`.
 Streaming writer devices are otherwise identical to block writer devices in every detail, including that they use `onwrite` as their callback, and include the position.

+### Writer filesystem

+If you're using a format that outputs multiple files, such as image2's frame-output, you can use a writer *filesystem* to make all files in a directory automatically act as block writer files.
+Use `await libav.mountwriterfs("/somepath")` to mount a writer filesystem to `"/somepath"`, at which point every file created under `"/somepath"` will act as a block writer, invoking `onwrite` with every write.

+When finished, you can use `await libav.unmount("/somepath")` to unmount the writer filesystem.